MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/how-to/orchestration-projects.md

 Orchestration helps you connect more than one project and service together.
 Each connection in the orchestration is represented by a type and relevant data.
 The intent needs to have a name, a project type (LUIS, question answering, or conversational language understanding, and a project you want to connect to by name.

-You can use conversational language understanding to create a new orchestration project, See the [conversational language understanding documentation](../../language-service/orchestration-workflow/how-to/create-project.md).
+You can use orchestration workflow to create a new orchestration projects, See [orchestration workflow](../../language-service/orchestration-workflow/how-to/create-project.md).

 ## Set up orchestration between Cognitive Services features